coursedog/Bidirectional-automation/README.md

 ## Manual takeover (human‑in‑the‑loop)

-When automation fails, you can take over:
+When automation fails, you can manual takeover:
 - The tool makes the browser visible and resizes it
 - You are expected to make the necessary changes and SAVE in the app, then return to the terminal and press Enter to resume

 Details:
 - 5‑minute timeout (skips if no response)
 - If you navigated to a different entity, the tool detects it and restarts the template process
-- Post‑intervention screenshot is captured; aspect ratio resets to automation mode
+- Post‑intervention screenshot is captured; viewport resets to automation mode

 ---